 A boat configured for dining holds a maximum of 20 people.

-You can board the GO RIO Taxi service at designated GO RIO taxi spots along the River Walk.
-Look for the GO RIO Taxi signs located along the River Walk downtown and on the Museum Reach.
-All River Taxi's are the boats that have a sign on the front and the back saying Go Rio Taxi.
-Wave at the drivers to get their attention as they pass by!
+You can board the GO RIO Shuttle at designated spots along the River Walk.
+Look for the GO RIO Shuttle signs located along the River Walk Downtown and on the Museum Reach.
+All shuttles have a sign on the front and the back saying Go Rio Shuttle.

 Our boats are colorful, quiet, eco-friendly, and are decorated with punched-aluminum panels resembling papel picado, with motifs representing the missions, the military and San Antonio's upcoming Tricentennial.
 The boats also sit lower in the water to give riders a better view of all the sites along the River, and feature new seating arrangements.
 While the routes are the same, our new narrated cruises feature a brand-new script highlighting the history and culture of San Antonio.
 We also are planning several unique specialty cruises such as dinner cruises, ghost tours, yoga classes, and special early-morning tours to say ¡Buenos días, San Antonio!